johnnycwatt/Habit-Tracker-Mobile/README.md

 # Habit Tracker Mobile

-This is the mobile version of the Habit Tracker application, built using React Native with Expo.
+This is the mobile version of the Habit Tracker application, built using React Native with Expo, designed to help you build, track, and maintain habits effortlessly.
+Whether you're forming new routines or improving existing ones, Habit Tracker helps you stay consistent while visualizing your progress with detailed statistics and reports.

 ## Features

+**Flexible Habit Management**
-- Add, edit, and delete habits.
+- Add, edit, and delete habits tailored to your lifestyle.
-- Support for multiple frequencies: **Daily**, **Weekly**, **Monthly**, and **Custom** (e.g., Mon-Wed-Fri or Sat-Sun).
+- Customizable frequencies: **Daily, Weekly, Monthly,** or **Custom** (e.g., Mon-Wed-Fri or Sat-Sun).
-- Dark Mode support for improved user experience.
-- Progress tracking with:
+- Forgot to mark a habit yesterday?
+No problem!
+Mark previous days as complete via the Progress Screen by pressing the desired day on the calendar.

+**Progress Tracking**
+Gain insights into your habits with:

-  - **Current Streaks** and **Best Streaks**.
+- **Current Streaks** and B**est Streaks**.
-  - **Weekly** and **Monthly Completion Rates**.
+- Detailed **Weekly** and **Monthly** Completion Rates.
-  - **Weekly** and **Monthly Consistency Metrics**.
+- **Weekly** and **Monthly** Consistency Metrics.
-- Calendar view highlighting:
+- Completion Calendar highlighting completed dates in light green.

-  - Completed habit dates for the current and previous months (light green).
-  - Current Date (light blue).
-- Monthly Reports featuring:
-  - Color-coded reporting, with habits displayed as Light Green, Light Yellow, or Light Red depending on their completion rates.
-  - A summary section showing:
-    - Best habit.
-    - Total habits.
-    - Average completion rate.
+**Reminders**
+Stay consistent with habit reminders:

+- Local notifications for habits due on their due dates.
+- Flexible management of reminders per habit in the Settings Page.

+**Light and Dark Mode**
+- Seamlessly switch between light and dark themes for a comfortable user experience.

+**Reports and Insights**
+Comprehensive **Monthly Reports** which include:

+- Color-coded completion rates: Green (80%+), Yellow (40%-79%), and Red (<40%).
-    - Frequently missed habits.
+- A summary section featuring: Best-performing habit, Total habits tracked, Average completion rate, and Frequently missed habits.

-  - Filter options to view habits by frequency (Daily, Weekly, Monthly, Custom).
+**Your Data is Yours**
-- Total Control of your Data: the ability to export habits data to CSV files for further analysis or to move to another service
+Export habit progress and data to CSV files for backup or further analysis.
-- Reminders to improve consistency.
-Push notifications can be sent out when habits are due as a reminder.
-This can be managed for each individual habit in the Settings page.

 ## Gallery